 Bicycle Handlebars & Accessories

-Many people think that bicycle handlebars are merely the means of steering a bike, and do not give any more thought to the matter.
+Many people think that the bicycle handlebar is merely the means of steering a bike and does not give any more thought to the matter.
 The truth of the matter is that the handlebars are very important in determining your position on the bike.

 Road bike handlebars allow the rider to assume an aerodynamic position, while the varying widths of mountain bike handlebars can modulate the amount of technical control the rider has while maneuvering the bike along trails.